google-ai-edge/mediapipe/mediapipe/util/sequence/README.md

 that due to different conventions for Python and C++ code, the capitalization and parameter order varies, but the functionality should be equivalent.

 Each function takes an optional prefix parameter.
-Prefixes enable storing semantically identical data without collisions.
-For example, it is possible to store predicted and ground truth bounding boxes by using different prefixes.
-To minimize burdening the API and documentation, eschew using prefixes unless necessary.
 For some common cases, such as storing instance segmentation labels along with images, named versions with prefixes baked in provided as documented below.
 Lastly, generic features and audio streams should almost always use a prefix because storing multiple features or transformed audio streams is common.

 The code generating these functions resides in media_sequence.h/.cc/.py and media_sequence_util.h/.cc/.py.
 The media_sequence files generally defines the